 In this activity, learners investigate just how small a billionth of a meter is by attempting to cut a paper ruler down to a nanometer-sized sliver.

-In this activity, learners discover that a material can act differently when it's nanometer-sized.
+In this activity, learners discover how a super-absorbing material can be used to move a straw.